Larry Ray (criminal): Connections with Bernard Kerik and Frank DiTommaso

 In 1995, Ray met and then became close friends with Bernard Kerik, a New York Police Department detective.
 The two men worked out together and rode motorcycles.
 Kerik was at one point Rudolph Giuliani's bodyguard and driver.
-In 1995, Kerik was promoted to becoming the director of the New York City Department of Correction’s investigations Division.
+In 1995, Kerik was promoted to becoming the director of the New York City Department of Correction's investigations Division.
 In 1997, at Kerik's request Ray arranged a New York City Hall meeting between Mayor Rudolph Giuliani and Soviet leader Mikhail Gorbachev, after befriending Gorbachev's interpreter, Pavel Palazhchenko.
 One month later, Giuliani named Kerik the Commissioner of the New York City Department of Correction, a position that Kerik held from 1998 to 2000.
 Ray donated $7,000 to help pay for Kerik's November 1998 wedding and reception, and was the best man at Kerik's wedding.
-Shortly after, Kerik helped Ray obtain a job as security director with a construction company run by Frank DiTommaso and his brother known as Interstate Industrial Corporation, where a portion of Ray’s responsibility was to assist the business in obtaining a license from city regulators, as the business faced allegations that it was tied to organized crime.
+Shortly after, Kerik helped Ray obtain a job as security director with a construction company run by Frank DiTommaso and his brother known as Interstate Industrial Corporation, where a portion of Ray's responsibility was to assist the business in obtaining a license from city regulators, as the business faced allegations that it was tied to organized crime.
 Ray worked for Interstate from December 1998 until March 2000.

-In 2000, Ray and Kerik had a falling out, around the time that Ray was indicted for racketeering, and Ray began to cooperate as a cooperating witness with prosecutors who were investigating Kerik, and whose investigation ultimately led to Kerik being convicted and imprisoned.
+In 2000, Ray and Kerik had a falling out, around the time that Ray was indicted for racketeering, and Ray began to act as a cooperating witness with prosecutors who were investigating Kerik, and whose investigation ultimately led to Kerik being convicted and imprisoned.
 Kerik was the Police Commissioner of New York City from 2000 to 2001.
 He pleaded guilty in 2009 in the Southern District of New York to federal felony charges for tax fraud, making false statements, and his efforts on behalf of Interstate.
 In 2010 he was sentenced to four years in federal prison, of which he served three years, and in 2020 he obtained a presidential pardon from President Donald Trump.

 Ray also testified against DiTommaso in a 2012 perjury trial; in September 2015, DiTommaso happened upon Ray in the lobby of the Hudson Hotel, and pummeled him.
 In 2019 Kerik said: “Larry Ray is a psychotic con man who has victimized every friend he’s ever had.
 It’s been close to 20 years since I last heard from him, yet his reign of terror continues.”